Ashot I of Armenia: King of Armenia

 Several contemporary prominent Armenians, including Grigor-Derenik Vaspurakan, insisted on Ashot's coronation.
-Ashot was crowned King of Armenia through the consent of Caliph al-Mu'tamid in 885 to prevent intrusion into Armenian territory by Basil I, a Byzantine emperor of Armenian origin.
+Ashot was crowned King of Armenia through the consent of Caliph al-Mu'tamid in 885 to prevent intrusion into Armenian territory by Basil I, a Byzantine emperor of Macedonian origin.
 As a result of his coronation, Ashot restored the Armenian monarchy and became the founder of the medieval Kingdom of Armenia, also known as Bagratid Armenia, named after the contemporary rule of the Bagratunis.
 The Bagratid kingdom lasted until 1045, when it was annexed into the Byzantine Empire.

-Despite his status, Ashot remained a subordinate to the Caliph and was put under the supervision of the emirs of Azerbaijan.
+Despite his status, Ashot remained a subordinate to the Caliph and was put under the supervision of the emirs of Atropatene.
 Every Armenian prince fell under Ashot's authority (though in the effect of primus inter pares).
 Dvin and the emirates of Manazkert and Karin (and, according to Constantine VII, Khoy and Salmas) also fell under Ashot's control, despite the local governments' unwillingness to accept.
 The emir of Manazkert was in this way defeated and was forced to submit to Ashot's rule in 885.

 Ashot's influence continued not only in Armenia but also in Iberia.
 After the death of Grigor-Derenik Artsruni in 887, Ashot placed his own grandson (and Grigor-Derenik's son), Ashot-Sargis Artsruni, under the rule of relative Gagik Aboumerwan Artsruni.
 In 887 and 888, Ashot supported his nephew Adarnase IV of Iberia in overthrowing Bagrat I of Abkhazia.
 Also in 888, Ashot sent his brother Abas to Kars to stop a rebellion led by Prince Sahak-Mleh of Vanand.

 Ashot travelled to Gugark to stop another rebellion, fighting alongside his son and heir, Smbat I. He died in 890.
 Contemporary historian Hovhannes Draskhanakerttsi gives an account of his death: